 My name is Pallavi (pronounced Palla-vi) and I'm an academic family doctor in Melbourne, Australia.
 I was born in Bangalore in South India and moved to Australia as a toddler.

 I am an avid reader and a passionate intersectional feminist.
 I campaign strongly for diversity, promotion of women in STEMM (Science, Technology, Engineering, Medicine and Mathematics) and supporting women and girls in all countries to have the best opportunities for health, education and economic status.
 You might call me a STEMMinist!

-I currently serve as the Secretary of the Australian Medical Association (AMA) Victoria Women-In-Medicine Committee and I'm also a member of the UN Women National Committee.
+I currently serve as the Secretary of the Australian Medical Association (AMA) Victoria Women-In-Medicine Committee and I'm also a member of the UN Australia Women National Committee and the Monash University Faculty of Medicine Graduate Research Committee.

 Who am I in my professional life?

 In 2019, I am undertaking my PhD fulltime at the Department of General Practice (Faculty of Medicine, Nursing and Health Sciences), Monash University.